robashton/blog/input/pages/Escaping an ADT explosion with Data.Variant and row types in Purescript/content.markdown

 ```

-But this won't work, trying to change the type of something that's paramterised by the type of the containing record... doesn't *actually* make any sense. *expand* doesn't actually *do* anything, the data is exactly the same.. no, all we really want to achieve here is to tell the compiler "I know I said that it was a PuzzlePiece of lt, but actually it's a PuzzlePiece of gt and that is a safe assertion to make because lt is a subset of gt", we could therefore just go and write...
+But this won't work, trying to change the type of something that's parameterised by the type of the containing record... doesn't *actually* make any sense. *expand* doesn't actually *do* anything, the data is exactly the same.. no, all we really want to achieve here is to tell the compiler "I know I said that it was a PuzzlePiece of lt, but actually it's a PuzzlePiece of gt and that is a safe assertion to make because lt is a subset of gt", we could therefore just go and write...

 ```haskell